tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 > At the same time, I was amused at how clever rideshare companys have been.
 My friend was a religious Uber user, and only tried using lyft because I suggested it.
 This might be a wrong assumption (but not a blind guess), but I assumed Lyft was giving an increased discount to my friend to get them to switch over.
 Uber & Lyft were using technology to create personalized pricing schemes to compete with each other.

-I haven't kept track if practices like these were still allowed (with secuirty on mobile devices increasing)
+I haven't kept track if practices like these were still allowed (with security on mobile devices increasing)